jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function first checks if the ground truth values are not a numpy array and converts them to encoded values if necessary.
 Then, it iterates over the probabilities for each model, calculates the false positive rate (fpr) and true positive rate (tpr) using sklearn.metrics.roc_curve, and appends them to a list.
 Finally, it calls a visualization utility function to plot the ROC curves.

+If `output_directory` is specified, the plots are saved in the specified directory with the given `file_format`.
+Otherwise, the plots are displayed in a window.

-The function does not return any value, it either displays the plots in a window or saves them to a file if `output_directory` is specified.
+The function does not return any value.

 ## Function **`roc_curves_from_test_statistics`** Overview
 The function `roc_curves_from_test_statistics` takes in several parameters including `test_stats_per_model`, `output_feature_name`, `model_names`, `output_directory`, and `file_format`.

 It is used to visualize the ROC (Receiver Operating Characteristic) curves for the specified models based on the evaluation performance statistics provided in `test_stats_per_model`.
 The ROC curves are plotted for the binary output feature specified by `output_feature_name`.

-The function converts the `model_names` parameter to a list and generates a filename template for saving the plots.
-It then iterates over the `test_stats_per_model` and extracts the false positive rate (fpr) and true positive rate (tpr) from the evaluation statistics for the specified output feature.
-These fpr and tpr values are stored in a list.
+The function first converts the `model_names` parameter to a list if it is not already a list.
+It then generates a filename template based on the `file_format` parameter and the output directory specified in `output_directory`.

+Next, the function iterates over each set of test statistics in `test_stats_per_model` and extracts the false positive rate (FPR) and true positive rate (TPR) values from the ROC curve for the specified `output_feature_name`.
+These FPR and TPR values are stored in a list `fpr_tprs`.

-Finally, the function calls the `roc_curves` function from the `visualization_utils` module, passing in the fpr and tpr values, the model names list, a title for the plot, and the filename template path.
-The ROC curves are either displayed in a window or saved in the specified output directory in the specified file format.
+Finally, the function calls the `roc_curves` function from the `visualization_utils` module, passing in the `fpr_tprs`, `model_names_list`, and other parameters such as the title and filename for the plot.
+The `roc_curves` function is responsible for actually plotting the ROC curves.

+The function does not return any value, as indicated by the `-> None` in the function signature.

 ### **Function Details**
 The given code defines a function `roc_curves_from_test_statistics` that visualizes ROC curves for binary classification models.